Excessive foot sweating: causes and solutions

 Athlete’s Foot

-Mycetes that colonize the interdigital spaces of the feet belong to the dermatophyte genus.
-These fungi degrade the stratum corneum to feed on its proteins.
+The fungi that colonise the spaces between the toes belong to the genus Dermatophytes.
+These fungi break down the stratum corneum to feed on its proteins.

-If bad foot odor is caused by the presence of fungi between the toes or on the foot, 2S Cream can be applied once per day until symptoms disappear.
+When the cause of the unpleasant odour is the presence of fungi between the toes or on the foot, Onicosana should be applied.